 - Taillight circuit fails to function. - Tail light lens is not red. - Taillight lens is not proper type meeting SAE specs. - 7.
 Backup Lights Check backup lights for proper operation and condition.
-Make repairs if either backup light doesn't function or if any backup lens is cracked. - The vehicle shall be removed from service until repairs are made if: - Backup light stays on all of the time - Backup lights stay on in any gear position other than reverse. - Backup Alarm Check operation and condition (if equipped) of backup alarm.
+Make repairs if either backup light doesn't function or if any backup lens is cracked.

+- Backup light stays on all of the time - Backup lights stay on in any gear position other than reverse. - 8.
+Backup Alarm Check operation and condition (if equipped) of backup alarm.
 Check operation by placing transmission selector in reverse gear (engine running) and listening for audible alarm sound.
 Make repairs if backup alarm doesn't function properly.
 Backup alarms required on all 1997 and newer buses. - Parking Lights Check parking lights (if equipped) for proper operation.
 Make repairs if any of the parking lights (if equipped) are inoperable or if any park light lens is cracked / broken / darkened